crdrisko/drychem/docs/build.md

 make && [sudo] make install
 ```

-By default, the project is installed in the `/usr/local` filesystem but can be changed with the `-DCMAKE_INSTALL_PREFIX="/path/to/install/directory"` option.
+By default, the project is installed in the `/usr/local` filesystem but can be changed with the `CMAKE_INSTALL_PREFIX` option.

 ## Testing

 With each utility module in the project (Errors, Math, etc.), I have strived to provide ~100% unit test coverage for all functions.
 These tests can be found in the [`root/test`](https://github.com/crdrisko/utilities-api/tree/master/test) directory but do not get built by default.
-To turn on the testing features of the repository, add the `-Dbuild_all_tests=ON` flag to the CMake instructions as shown in the code below.
+To turn on the testing features of the repository, add the `build_all_tests` flag to the CMake instructions as shown in the code below.

 ```bash
 ## Same steps as before ...